fabianingram/News-On-The-Balance/README.md

 # News on the Balance

 ## About News on the Balance
-Allows the user to search news articles in different areas to get different points of view, to hopefully avoid any bias.
+1. Allows the user to search news articles in different areas to get different points of view, to hopefully avoid any bias.
-News on the Balance takes the users input to search for relevant articles in both New York Times and the Guardian.
+2. News on the Balance takes the users input to search for relevant articles in both New York Times and the Guardian.
-It then displays click-able Headlines in two columns, one for news source.
+3. It then displays click-able Headlines in two columns, one for news source.
-If the user chooses they can click a headline to be taken to the article on said news source.
+4. If the user chooses they can click a headline to be taken to the article on said news source.
+5. User searches are save in their own column for easy access.

 ## Picture in Action
 ![picture](./assets/images/webpagewithbuttons.png)